samuelgr/Hookshot/USERS.md

 ## Authorizing Hookshot{#permission}

-Because the modifications that Hookshot performs on a target application can be invasive, Hookshot requires explicit permission from the end user before it will act on an application.
+Because the modifications that Hookshot performs on a target application can be invasive, Hookshot requires explicit permission from the end user before it will act on any application.

 To give Hookshot the permission it needs, simply create a file with extension `.hookshot` with the same name, and in the same directory, as the target application.
 For example, to authorize Hookshot to act on `C:\Directory\Application.exe`, create the file `Application.exe.hookshot` and place it in `C:\Directory`.
 The contents of the file do not matter.
 Hookshot only checks that the file exists.

 Hookshot can additionally act on any programs spawned as children of the target application.
 It will do so only if authorized.
 For example, while `C:\Directory\Application.exe` is running it might launch another program, `C:\Directory\App2.exe`.
-If Hookshot is already acting on `C:\Directory\Application.exe`, it will automatically also act on `C:\Directory\App2.exe` if it is authorized to do so by the presence of the file `C:\Directory\App2.exe.hookshot`.
+If Hookshot is already acting on `C:\Directory\Application.exe`, it will automatically also act on `C:\Directory\App2.exe`, but only if the file `C:\Directory\App2.exe.hookshot` exists.

 ## Configuring Hookshot{#configuration}